There are a lot of things that you can do in order to improve your money mindset.

 Better to enjoy your money now while also planning for a bright future.

 How can you improve your money mindset?
 12 ways to improve your money mindset

 First things first forgive your old self.
 What mistakes you made with money in the past should not keep dragging you back there.
 Take these mistakes as learning opportunities, i.e. you have learnt not to do them again.

-Disastrous purchases, bad debts or painful losses need to guide you on how to make better decisions in the future.
+Disastrous purchases, bad debts or painful losses must guide you on making better decisions in the future.

 Try and remember what feelings you had at the time, the decision-making process you went through and figure out a way to learn from this.

 Make sure you have a vision of an ideal future and keep heading towards that.
 Even if there are bumps and detours in the road, you should still be heading in the direction of your vision.

 Write down what you hope to be doing in 1, 5, and 10 years’ time.
 The exercise of writing them down will help clarify them to you and allow you to reflect if that’s what you really want.

 Writing them down will also help you to start thinking about how they might be achieved